alasca-association/tarook/docs/user/explanation/node-scheduling.rst

    Please refer to
    :ref:`the respective documentation <cluster.node-labeling>` for details.

-Labels of a node are attached
-during LCM rollout after the node joined the cluster.
+Labels and taints of a node are parsed, processed and assigned during LCM rollout after the node joined the cluster.
-Taints of a node are passed
-to its `kubeadm InitConfiguration <https://kubernetes.io/docs/reference/config-api/kubeadm-config.v1beta3/#kubeadm-k8s-io-v1beta3-InitConfiguration>`__ if it is the first control-plane node which initializes the cluster or to its `kubeadm JoinConfiguration <https://kubernetes.io/docs/reference/config-api/kubeadm-config.v1beta3/#kubeadm-k8s-io-v1beta3-JoinConfiguration>`__ if it is a subsequent node which joins the Kubernetes cluster.

-The LCM does not support label removal and updates to taints for nodes that already joined the cluster.
+The LCM does not support removal of labels/taints for nodes that already joined the cluster.
 Changing node labels/taints can lead to disruption if the workload is not immediately reconfigured as well.